 Skip to content

-Abra CaTabRa: Automatically analyse and validate data and use it to train machine learning models
+Abra CaTabRa: Analyze and validate data automatically and use it to train machine learning models

 by Sophie Kaltenleithner, MSc

-Data is now collected in almost all areas of life – be it the products purchased when shopping online, movement and nutrition information in fitness apps or machine data in the production process.
-A frequent goal of this is to make automatic predictions: Which target groups should my product be suggested to?
-What weight loss can I expect if I run a round every day?
-When do I have to replace the wearing parts of my machines in order to have the shortest possible downtimes?
+Data is now collected in almost all areas of life – be it the products purchased when shopping online, exercise and nutrition information in fitness apps or machine data in the production process.
+The frequent aim of this is to make automatic predictions: Which target groups should my product be suggested to?
+What weight loss can I expect if I run one lap a day?
+When do I need to replace the wearing parts on my machines to minimize downtimes?

-Complex analytical activities and technical expertise are required to make such predictions possible.
+Complex analysis activities and technical expertise are required to make such predictions possible.
 This effort cannot always be invested in projects.
-CaTabRa provides a remedy: CaTabRa is an open source tool for automating steps in the analysis of tabular data and the development of predictive models.
-It is suitable for domain experts without technical know-how as well as for data scientists who want to efficiently extract information from their data.
-Statistical analysis, training of machine learning models, explanation of model decisions, validation of input data.
+CaTabRa provides a remedy here: CaTabRa is an open source tool for automating steps in the analysis of tabular data and the development of prediction models.
+It is suitable both for domain experts without technical know-how and for data scientists who want to efficiently extract information from their data.
+Statistical evaluations, training of machine learning models, explanation of model decisions, validation of input data.
 All this is done with little effort!

 • Application example from medicine: Covid-19 detection in blood tests